JamieCook1517/Portfolio/README.md

-# portfolio
+# Portfolio
-portfolio of work at CoGrammar
+Portfolio of work at CoGrammar.